PeterQLee/sentinel1_denoise_rs/README.md

 3. OpenBLAS library [https://github.com/xianyi/OpenBLAS].
 This can be installed with your package manager: (e.g. ubuntu/debian `sudo apt install openblas-dev`).
 4. HDF5 library version 1.10, with development headers [https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.10/hdf5-1.10.6/]
-This can be installed with your package manager: (e.g. ubuntu/debian `sudo apt install hdf5lib-dev`).
+This can be installed with your package manager: (e.g. ubuntu/debian `sudo apt install hdf5lib-dev`) currently, although future versions may break this.
 5. Splitting conic-solver library [https://github.com/cvxgrp/scs].

 6. Optional - CMake version 3.12 or above [https://cmake.org/download/].
-If you are installing this on linux, you can probably get away without using cmake.
-This is likely needed for macos or windows.
+If you are installing this on linux, you can probably get away without using cmake, although you'll need to manually move some files (specifically the location of the python library).
+This is likely needed for windows builds.

 ### Installing